Funslope – the piste with a special fun factor

 • Depending on the orientation of the ski area, creative elements such as colourful figures or ice sculptures are used.

-Even the youngest children ride on the wave tracks.
+Even the little ones can ride the wave tracks.

 Looking at these features, the differences between a funpark and a funslope become clear.
 On the other hand, they also show where the future of ski slopes is heading: it’s an easy-to-ski-on slope equipped with entertaining elements that children, young people and adults alike seem to want.
 No wonder that the concept of the funslopes is working out so well.
 We are curious to see where the next funslopes will open.
 Further projects are probably already in the planning stages.